Global renewable energy growth still falls short of climate goals, – report

 Photo: reuters.com

-During 2024, a total of 4,443 GW of renewable energy capacity was installed worldwide, tripling the UN target of 11,174 GW.
-According to the report, renewables generated more electricity than coal-fired power plants in the first half of 2025.
+The total installed capacity in 2024 was 4,443 GW of renewable energy, compared to the UN target of tripling the 11,174 GW target.
+According to the report, renewables generated more electricity than coal-fired power plants in the first half of 2025

 In particular, more than 100 countries at the COP28 climate summit in Dubai in 2023 agreed to triple renewable energy capacity by 2030 as part of efforts to achieve global climate goals.